Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{To further clarify this point, we can make use of the distinction between intrinsic and derived intentionality }{(Searle, 1983)}{.
+To further clarify this point, we can make use of the distinction between intrinsic and derived intentionality \citep{Searle1983}.
 Generative AIs are not intrinsically intentional systems, but they possess derived-intentionality, like other human creations (from simple utterances to complex technologies).
-However, unlike previous signs and technologies, this time the derived intentionality is also }{generative of derived intentional products}{.
+However, unlike previous signs and technologies, this time the derived intentionality is also \textit{generative of derived intentional products}.
 Imagine a set of road signs in a city; they are certainly not intrinsically intentional entities, not purposeful systems.
 The STOP signs do not understand English, nor do they ``know'' that they are there to stop cars, or even to signify anything.
 However, they are all purpose-structured and purposefully-arranged, they operate as systems with derived (human designed and repaired) intentions to avoid car crashes, to reduce car speed and pollution, to direct the traffic towards the widest avenues, and to reduce it in school areas.
 Now imagine that, taking a set of initial prescriptions and based on an immense road traffic data, an AI is capable of generating a similar kind of purpose-structured traffic-sign distribution.
-We have here a second-order derived-intentionality system (the generative AI), capable of generating third order derived-intentional or purpose-structured products (texts, images, etc.). ~}
+We have here a second-order derived-intentionality system (the generative AI), capable of generating third order derived-intentional or purpose-structured products (texts, images, etc.).

-{The framework we are developing in this paper allows for the integration of both social-cognitive aspects and technological constitutive aspects into a unified theory (both for enactivism and predictive coding approaches).
+The framework we are developing in this paper allows for the integration of both social-cognitive aspects and technological constitutive aspects into a unified theory (both for enactivism and predictive coding approaches).
 A proper characterization of the cognitive processes that occur in interaction with generative AI is required for this task.
-As a first step, we provide the following }{definition of generative midtention}{: }
+As a first step, we provide the following \textbf{definition of generative midtension}:

-\begin{quote} {Given a cognitive agent X, a generative system Y (artificial or otherwise) and cognitive product Z, midtention takes place when generative interventions produced by Y become constitutive of the intentional generation of Z by X, whereby X keeps some sense of agency or authorship over Z.} \end{quote}
+\begin{quote} Given a cognitive agent $X$, a generative system $Y$ (artificial or otherwise) and cognitive product $Z$, midtension takes place when generative interventions produced by $Y$ become constitutive of the intentional generation of $Z$ by $X$, whereby $X$ keeps some sense of agency or authorship over $Z$. \end{quote}